Lecture Notes in Cosmology

 \hrulefill

 \begin{ex} Using the above definitions and Eq.~\eqref{le1equationphoton} obtain Eq.~\eqref{Vequationbaryons}. \end{ex}

 \hrulefill

-We have thus obtained all the relevant equations which describe small fluctuations in the components of the universe.
-In Chapter~\ref{Chap6:IC} we shall tackle the issue of which initial conditions employ to our set of differential equations.
+We have thus obtained all the relevant equations that describe small fluctuations in the components of the universe.
+In Chapter~\ref{Chap:IC} we shall tackle the issue of which initial conditions we can employ for our set of differential equations.

-If we compare the above Eq.~\eqref{Vequationbaryons} with the corresponding one in \cite{Ma:1995ey} we shall notice in this reference an extra term $k^2c^2_{\rm s}\delta_{\rm b}$, coming from the fact that the authors did not neglect the effective speed of sound contribution for baryons, cf. Eq.~\eqref{Vequationgeneral}.
+If we compare the above Eq.~\eqref{Vequationbaryons} with the corresponding one in \cite{Ma:1995ey}, we shall notice in this reference an extra term $k^2c^2_{\rm s}\delta_{\rm b}$, which comes from the fact that the authors did not neglect the effective speed of sound contribution for baryons (cf. Eq.~\eqref{Vequationgeneral}).